guildai/guild.ai/pages/start/index.md

 ### Project Source Code

-Guild records project source code for each run so you know exactly what is executed.
+Guild saves project source code for each run so you know exactly what is executed.

 List the run source code files with the [ls](cmd:ls) command: